Official reports by the U.S. Government on the CIA: 1954 Doolittle Report on Covert Activities

 Gen. James Doolittle did an extensive report on covert actions, specifically for President Dwight D. Eisenhower.

 The report's first recommendation dealt with personnel.
 It recommended releasing a large number of current staff that could never be more than mediocre, aggressively recruit new staff with an overall goal of increasing the workforce, and intensify training, with 10% of the covert staff time spent in training.
 The Director should be nonpolitical.

 Security was the next concern, starting with a drive to reduce interim and provisional security clearances.
 The report strongly endorsed use of the polygraph both for initial recruits and existing staff.
 Counterespionage needed to be strengthened, and field stations needed both to report on their staff and periodically be inspected.
 Consolidating the Washington workforce, which was scattered among buildings, into one or a few main buildings was seen as a way of improving the security of classified information.

 Coordination in the intelligence community was seen as a problem, especially agreeing on clear understandings between CIA and military intelligence organizations.
 The overall IC program for eliciting information from defectors needed improvement, with contributions from multiple agencies.

 As far as organization and management, the report described the structure of the Directorate of Plans (i.e., the clandestine service) as too complex and in need of simplification.
 The Inspector General needed an agency-wide mandate.
 The role of the Operations Coordinating Board, the covert and clandestine oversight staff of the National Security Council needed to be strengthened, with operations clearly approved and guided from the highest levels of government.

 The report addressed the classic problem of increasing performance while reducing costs.
 This meant better review of the budgets of covert and clandestine activities by a Review Board, except for the most sensitive operations.
 It meant providing the Comptroller with enough information, even if sanitized, to do a thorough job.

 1956 Bruce-Lovett Report

-Soon after President Dwight D. Eisenhower created the President's Board of Consultants on Foreign Intelligence Actitivites, that Board requested that Robert A. Lovett and David K.E.
+Soon after President Dwight D. Eisenhower created the President's Board of Consultants on Foreign Intelligence Activities, that Board requested that Robert A. Lovett and David K.E.
 Bruce examine CIA's covert operations.
 This information comes from Arthur Schlesinger's book about Robert F. Kennedy.

 "Bruce was very much disturbed," Lovett told the Cuba board of inquiry in 1961.
 "He approached it from the standpoint of 'what right have we to go barging into other countries buying newspapers and handing money to opposition parties or supporting a candidate for this, that or the other office?'
 He felt this was an outrageous interference with friendly countries ...
 He got me alarmed, so instead of completing the report in thirty days we took two months or more."